diefenbach/django-lfc/docs/glossary.rst

   Portal
     The portal is the root of a the content structure.
 It manages some global data like e-mail addresses, global images and portlets.

+  Portlet
+     A portlet is a piece of content which are managed in :term:`Slots`.

   Portlets
-    Portlets are pieces of content which are managed in :term:`Slots`.
+    see :term:`Portlet`

   Slot
     Slots can be freely defined and placed anywhere within a HTML page.
 LFC